-Can chin implant surgery make my face slim?
+Can chin implant surgery (genioplasty) make my face slim?

-- A chin implant can balance out your face, make your nose look smaller, and enhance the look of your neckline.
+- A chin implant may help to balance out your face, make your nose look smaller, and alter the look of your neckline.
 This can give the illusion of a slimmer face.

 What qualifies as a weak chin?